USACalClub/gear/dmms/README.md

 Notes:
 - HP 3457A supports greater resolution via GPIB
 - HP 34401A supports greater resolution via GPIB / RS-232
-- Fluke 8505A supports 7.5-digits in 10V range (1uV resolution) using AVG operating mode
+- Fluke 8505A and 8506A support 7.5-digits in the 10V range (1uV resolution) using AVG operating mode

 ### DC Volts info: